Q: I have been accepted into the music program. What are the next steps?

-Q: I’ve been admitted to the university and would like to major in music but have not yet auditioned.
+Q: I’ve committed to CWRU and would like to major in music, but haven’t auditioned.
 Can I still major in music?

-A: You can still audition for the music major once you arrive on campus.
-If you are interested in auditioning, please contact Eric Charnofsky, Coordinator of Undergraduate Enrollment in Music, at email@example.com or 216.368.0624.
+A: You can still audition for the music major post-admission following May 1 (decision day).
+If you are interested in auditioning, please email Mr. Eric Charnofsky, Coordinator of Undergraduate Enrollment in Music, at email@example.com.

-A: You should prepare for the Music Theory Placement Exam, which will be given during orientation and will determine which theory course you take in your first semester.
-More information on the exam and how to prepare for it can be found here.
+A: The Music Theory Placement Exam is given in 2 parts, one given online during the summer and another given in-person during orientation.
+The results will determine which theory course you take in your first semester.
+More information about the exam and how to prepare for it can be found here.

 Q: Whom should I contact if I have academic advising questions over the summer?

-A: Please contact Eric Charnofsky, Coordinator of Undergraduate Enrollment in Music, at firstname.lastname@example.org or 216.368.0624.
+A: Please email Eric Charnofsky, Coordinator of Undergraduate Enrollment in Music, at firstname.lastname@example.org.
 Mr. Charnofsky advises all incoming students through the end of drop/add period in their first semester.

 Q: How do I register for ensembles?